irfanmalik999/LaravelVueFullStack/README.md

 ## After Running the Project on Home Page You can Login and Register

-*   then after logged in you can perform the CRUD Operation and Search Filter Aut and so on
+*   then after logged in you can perform the CRUD Operation and Search Filter Auth and so on